-The Journal of College Admission offers readers resources from thought-leaders tracking the pulse of college admission counseling; the foremost authorities on trends, data, and research; and members dedicated to ethical college admission.
+NACAC's quarterly flagship publication, The Journal of College Admission, offers readers resources from thought-leaders tracking the pulse of college admission counseling; the foremost authorities on trends, data, and research; and members dedicated to ethical college admission.

-Put your ad in front of 15,000 college admission counseling professionals in print and online (online ads include links to your website).
+Put your ad in front of more than 25,000 college admission counseling professionals.
 Each issue is open to the public for a limited time and is viewed thousands of times online.
-View the media kit and contact Laura Gaenzle to reserve your space today!
+View the media kit and contact Jeryl Parade to reserve your space today!